The primary goal of the YAAOrchestra is to teach students how to find collaboration and passion in their musicality.

-A unique symphonic ensemble, our program focuses specifically on studying and performing fully-orchestrated works of music-theatre, including musical theatre, opera, oratorio and dance.
+A unique symphonic ensemble, our program focuses specifically on studying and performing fully-orchestrated works of music-theatre, including large scale musical theatre, opera, oratorio and dance.

 YAAOrchestra students are introduced to the vast vocal-orchestral repertoire while focusing on the unique relationship between orchestra and singers.
 Students are provided with the opportunity to regularly collaborate with their singer peers, as well as to be mentored by professional composers, vocalists and instrumentalists from professional symphonies and stages (see Mentoring Program below).

 Many of our alumni have gone on to study at prestigious universities including Juilliard, Peabody, Cleveland Institute of Music, Carnegie Mellon, University of Michigan, Penn State, CCM (Cincinatti), NYU, Baldwin Wallace, Northwestern, Rice, Indiana, and UMD.
 These students and their families often credit Young Artists of America at Strathmore for preparing them for college and their musical careers beyond.

 Learn more about what our students say about our program here.

 Recent innovative programming has included staged theatrical concerts of large scale musical theatre as well as unique productions that have been devised for and have received their world premiere with Young Artists of America.

 Most recently, our world premiere of Young Artists of America: The Songs of Tim Rice filmed for PBS (Maryland Public Television) was nominated for three EMMY® awards and won an Emmy® for Best Lighting.